-Funds.
-Requires that all funds received by the marketplace must be deposited in a dedicated fund that may earn interest and are appropriated to the marketplace for the purpose for which the funds were received.
-The funds do not cancel and remain available until spent.
+- Funds.
+Requires that all funds received by the marketplace must be deposited in a dedicated fund that may earn interest and for the fiscal year ending June 30, 2014, are appropriated to the marketplace for the purpose for which the funds were received.
+The funds do not cancel and remain available until spent. - Report.

-- Report.
 Requires the marketplace to submit a report to the legislature by January 15, 2015, and on each January 15 thereafter.
-The report must cover the marketplace's performance, meeting responsibilities, and an accounting of its budget activities. - Expiration and sunset exclusion.
+The report must cover the marketplace's performance, meeting responsibilities, and an accounting of its budget activities.
+Requires the exchange to publish its administrative and operational costs on its website, and specifies information to be reported. - Expiration and sunset exclusion.
 Provides that the Minnesota Marketplace Act does not expire and that the marketplace is not subject to review under chapter 3D (Minnesota Sunset Act). - Right not to participate.
 Provides that nothing in this chapter infringes on the right of a Minnesota citizen not to participate in the marketplace. - Transition of authority. (a) Says that the Commissioner MMB will be in charge of the marketplace assets and responsibilities until the marketplace board has adopted bylaws, policies, and procedures under this chapter. - (b) Requires that the commissioner transfer those assets and responsibilities to the marketplace board upon compliance with paragraph (a). - Minnesota comprehensive health insurance termination.
 This section involves the state's high-risk pool, the Minnesota Comprehensive Health Association (MCHA), which is a nonprofit corporation created and governed under state law.
-The section gives the Commissioner of Commerce authority to implement the phase-out and eventual termination of MCHA, beginning no later than January 1, 2014. - Effective date.
+The section gives the Commissioner of Commerce authority to implement the phase-out and eventual termination of MCHA, beginning no later than January 1, 2014.

+Effective date.
 Makes this act effective the day following final enactment.
 Says that any actions taken by state agencies before then that involve design, development, or implementation must be considered actions taken on behalf of the marketplace and are governed by this chapter (62V) and state law.
 Specifies that health coverage provided by the exchange can begin January 1, 2014.